crossfitnima/crossfit/README.md

 field where I would like to build consistence and discipline in.

 [x] Wed, 17 July 2013 @ 9:00PM
-  - Calisthenics Kingz
+  Desc: Calisthenics Kingz
 [x] Wed, 18 July 2013 @ 9:00PM
-  - Calisthenics Kingz
+  Desc: Calisthenics Kingz